-The trustees have assessed the charity's requirements for the foreseeable future as a result of the transfer of activities from Stop Ivory (please see note 10, subsequent events) and the impact of the worldwide Covid-19 pandemic and are confident that sufficient funds will be available to enable administrative operations to continue at a sustainable level for a period of at least 12 months from the date of approval of these financial statements.
+The trustees have assessed the charity's requirements for the foreseeable future as a result of the transfer and also the impact of the worldwide Covid-19 pandemic and are confident that sufficient funds will be available to enable administrative operations to continue at a sustainable level for a period of at least 12 months from the date of approval of these financial statements.
 This will enable the charity to fulfil its operational and statutory obligations in an orderly fashion.
 The charity therefore continues to adopt the going concern basis in preparing its financial statements.